Azizabdultushar/Power-Integrity-Analysis-of-SOC-Design-RTL-generation-to-static-IRDrop-ana.-/Documentation.md

 ## Behavioral RTL analysis
 ## Partioning RTL/Top module
 ## Synthesis of partitioned/block/IP
+The inputs to ASIC synthesis are:
+HDL: The Verilog or VHDL design files
+Constraints: The timing, power, and area constraints Timing Libraries: The standard cell libraries.

+Synthesis Commands:
+´´´
+set target_library <STDCELL_LIBRARY>
+set link_library1 "* $target_library io.db rams.db"
+read_verilog <RTL FILES LIST>
+current_design <TOP_MODULE_NAME>
+link
+source <TIMING_CONSTRAINTS>
+compile #Synthesize the design
+´´´
+The outputs are:
+Design netlist
+Various reports about the design such as timing, power or area reports Synthesis Commands:
+´´´
+write -f verilog -o ./netlist.v report_timing
+report_power
+report_area
+´´´
+Both ASIC and FPGA synthesis starts with technology independent netlist/generic gate.
+After that the generic netlist is mapped into  target technology and optimized to meet constraint(timing, area and power).Now the question is, what is target technology?
+Target technology is called standard cell library.
+It is a collection or pre-design, pre-optimized and pre-characterized logic gate, which we can used in digital function in silicon industry.

+Example of target technology:
+1. FreePDK45nm
+2. PDK045nm Cadence
+3. PDK040nm TSMC
+4. PDK065nm TSMC

+In general, the file hierarchi should be like this:

 ## Backend design of synthesized IP/block
 ## Integration of IP/block into top/SoC
 ## Data/resources extraction for power integrity analysis